iltommi/qdb-documentation/source/api/nodejs.rst

       Sets blob's content but fails if the blob already exists.
 See also update().

-      Aliases beginning with "qdb" are reserved and cannot be used.

       :param Buffer content: A string representing the blob's content to be set.
       :param Date expiry_time: An optional Date with the absolute time at which the entry should expire.
       :param function callback(err): A callback or anonymous function with error parameter.